Insider's Guide to the Free Trolley

 In the city of Holmes Beach, there is a Northbound-Southbound Loop.
 Ensure you are waiting at a stop on the correct street depending whether you are traveling north or south (see photo below)

-The fixed route and Longboat Key services are not available on holidays like New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+The fixed route services are not available on holidays like New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

 Anna Maria Island Free Trolley Rules - Do's and Don'ts